ethanpbrooks/Schwab-PDF-Scraper/docs/PortfolioAnalysis Documentation.md

 - **Description**: Retrieves the calculated asset composition of the portfolio.
 - **Properties**:
-  - `asset_composition`: A pandas DataFrame containing the asset composition of the portfolio.
+  - `asset_allocation`: A pandas DataFrame containing the asset composition of the portfolio.
 - **Methods**:
   - `_calculate_asset_allocation()`: Private method to calculate asset allocation.